hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 ## STAR Aligner

 To determine where on the human genome our reads originated from, we will align our reads to the reference genome using [STAR](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3530905/) (Spliced Transcripts Alignment to a Reference).
-STAR is an aligner designed to specifically address many of the challenges of RNA-seq data mapping, and utilizes a novel strategy for spliced alignments.
+STAR is an aligner designed to specifically address many of the challenges of RNA-seq data mapping using a novel strategy for spliced alignments.

 ### STAR Alignment Strategy